altipla-consulting/libs/README.md

 ### Contributing

 You can make pull requests or create issues in GitHub.
-Any code you send should be formatted using `gofmt`.
+Any code you send should be formatted using `make gofmt`.

 ### Running tests

-Run the tests
+Run the tests:

 ```shell
 make test